 I actually find Swissquote very unappealing from the user interface and find Derigo exciting because of the lower fees.
 It also seems to me more advantageous if you want to invest monthly smaller contributions e.g. 100CHF.
 Would you agree with that?

-1. Hi Pina, thanks for your feedback 🙂 yes the German or probably almost worldwide concept of savings plans has unfortunately still not fully arrived in Switzerland.
-Findependent offers something very close in the meantime.
-Otherwise your Degiro approach is certainly a good method.
-A savings plan with 100 CHF or another amount has the great advantage of the Cost Average Effect - so you never have to think about whether now is the right time to invest (there probably never is) 🙂 .
+Hello Pina, thank you for your feedback 🙂 yes, the German or probably almost worldwide concept of savings plans has unfortunately still not fully arrived in Switzerland.
+Findependent now offers something very close.
+Otherwise, your Degiro approach is certainly a good method.
+A savings plan with CHF 100 or another amount has the great advantage of the cost average effect - so you never have to think about whether now is the right time to invest (there probably never is) 🙂

 Thank you for your DEGIRO experience report!